 Real investing starts with conservative assumptions, verified comps, realistic repairs, and a clear exit.

-These links connect investors to forms, property search, lending, and planning tools.
+These links connect investors to deal intake, live property search, financing, equity tools, seller opportunities, and investor planning resources.

 Taxes, rents, resale values, renovation cost, tenant demand, HOA rules, STR rules, and county-by-county buyer demand can change the entire deal.